 Our mission statement is: Extraordinary achievement for all students while simultaneously closing the achievement gap.
-As a district, we remain committed to this mission and, in support, have affirmed our commitment to Excellence through Equity and social justice through our Local Control Accountability Plan (LCAP).
-We continue to be focused on three LCAP goals: All graduates are ready for college and careers; English Learners will become proficient in English while engaging in a rigorous, standards-aligned core curriculum; and all students engage in schools that are safe, well-maintained and family friendly.
+As a district, we remain committed to this goal and, in support, have affirmed our commitment through our Local Control Accountability Plan (LCAP).
+We have moved forward from insight to action focused on three LCAP goals:

+- 1. All students will be college and career ready through socially just pathways rooted in curiosity, belonging, and empowerment. - Multilingual learners will become proficient in English while engaging in a rigorous, culturally and linguistically responsive, standards-aligned core curriculum and all students. - 3.
+All students and families feel connected and informed, engaging in safe, well-maintained, and culturally responsive schools that support future-ready learning.

 We are focused on the whole student and recognize that students must be healthy inside and out in order to reach their full potential academically.
-Our efforts include teaching all students to acquire the knowledge, attitudes, and skills needed to function effectively in a pluralistic democratic society and to interact, negotiate, and communicate with people from diverse groups to create a civic and moral community that works for the common good.
+We continue to enhance and expand mental health and wellness programs and resources at our school sites.
+As part of our commitment to diversity, equity, inclusion and belonging, programs and efforts continue inside and outside the classroom.
+We are focused on teaching all students to acquire the knowledge, attitudes, and skills needed to function effectively in a pluralistic democratic society.
+We are committed to creating a civic and moral community that works for the common good.